- >

 1. Come up with an idea

 You don’t need an app for every business idea.
 Do your research first, identify the problem you want to solve and try to find solutions.
 Interview people who experience the problem and ask if they have possible solutions.
-If you feel a web application will streamline work, proceed to the next stage.
+If you feel a web app development will streamline work, proceed to the next stage.

 2. Market research